Fred Moore (Australian activist): Early life

 Moore was born in Cobar, New South Wales, on 5 September 1922.
 He entered the mining industry at age fourteen.

 Activism

 He was heavily involved in the trade union movement and the Miners' Federation, and became a key figure in campaigning for workers' rights in Australia, as well as agitating for Aboriginal rights.
 As a result, he was initiated as an Aboriginal tribal elder in the Illawarra, as well as a blood-brother to the Jerrinja people.
 He was known to local Kooris and other activists as "dad".
 Moore served as chairman of the May Day Committee for over twenty years, and was bestowed life-member status of the Miners Federation and the Miners' Women's Auxiliary.
 Prior to his death, he was the only living man to have been made an honorary member of this movement.
+Also a founding member of the First Aboriginal Political movement the indigenous advancement league, he was actively involved in all forms of activism, leading strikes and protests and all forms of civil demonstrations, ranging from the storming of Parliament House and the tent embassy, protesting against Indigenous deaths in custody and leading the May Day march every year for over 40+ years.

 Writings

 Moore co-authored, with Ray Harrison and Paddy Gorman, two books on the oral history of mining; At the Coalface (1997), and Back at the Coalface (2008).
 He appeared in the 2008 documentary Beneath Black Skies, on mining history in the South Coast of NSW, Australia, as one of the interview subjects.